-Figure 15 - Stowage and chocking of unit loads in a tapered stowage area (view from top)
+Figure 1 - Stowage and chocking of unit loads in a tapered stowage area (view from top)

-- 4.1 The unit loads should be stowed in such a way that securing, if needed, can be performed on all sides of the stow. - 4.2 The unit loads should be stowed without any void space between the loads and the ships sides to prevent the unit loads from racking. - 4.3 When unit loads have to be stowed on top of each other, attention should be paid to the strength of pallets and the shape and the condition of the unit loads. - 4.4 Precautions should be taken when unit loads are mechanically handled to avoid damaging the unit loads.
+- 4.3 When unit loads have to be stowed on top of each other, attention should be paid to the strength of pallets and the shape and the condition of the unit loads. - 4.4 Precautions should be taken when unit loads are mechanically handled to avoid damaging the unit loads.